AdamKomarowski/unrealtechart/book/Tools/Tools.md

 {% include figure image_path="/assets/images/Tools/Python/PytonExecute.png" alt="Execute Python Script node in Unreal Engine" %}

+The first chapter of the Python section will focus on practicing how to clean up your Outliner and organize actors into the proper folders.
+Let’s get started — here’s the video:

+{% capture tutorialvideo %}3-jSbxYF1W8?showinfo=1{% endcapture %}
+{% include video id=tutorialvideo provider="youtube" %}

 Part 3 — C++

 Finally, we translate our prototypes into performant, production‑ready C++.
 This chapter focuses on writing clean modules, extending the editor, and squeezing every drop of performance out of custom tools.